Language Models Enable Simple Systems for Generating Structured Views of Heterogeneous Data Lakes: : A Prototype System Powered by Language Models

 As detailed in \cref{sec:approach}, the base routine (``\systemnamea{}'') in \systemname{} entails directly processing documents with the LLM, while the optimized routine (``\systemnameb{}'') synthesizes functions for processing.
 Next we evaluate these along our desiderata.

-\parindent{12pt} \textbf{Generality is maintained.} LLMs take text as input and provide text as output --- this unified natural language interface means \systemnamea{} and \systemnameb{} can ingest any document format without additional engineering. \textit{Critically, our results with \systemname{} require no user effort, no training whatsoever, and no customization when applied to the 16 different settings}. \\ \parindent{12pt} \textbf{Asymptotic cost reduction.} \cref{fig:crossinglines} demonstrates the asymptotic differences in cost between directly processing the data lake with \systemnamea{} vs. with \systemnamec{}. (\cref{fig:crossinglines} Left) \systemnamec{} is asymptotically more efficient as a function of the number of documents in the data lake.
+\parindent{12pt} \textbf{Generality is maintained.} LLMs take text as input and provide text as output --- this unified natural language interface means \systemnamea{} and \systemnameb{} can ingest any document format without additional engineering. \textit{Critically, our results with \systemname{} require no user effort, no training whatsoever, and no customization when applied to the 16 different settings}. \\

+\parindent{12pt} \textbf{Asymptotic cost reduction.} \cref{fig:crossinglines} demonstrates the asymptotic differences in cost between directly processing the data lake with \systemnamea{} vs. with \systemnamec{}. (\cref{fig:crossinglines} Left) \systemnamea{} is asymptotically more efficient as a function of the number of documents in the data lake.
 The number of LLM calls required with function generation is proportional to the number of attributes to be extracted, not the number of documents.
 The crossover point is at $\sim$40 documents.

 (\cref{fig:crossinglines} Right) \systemnamea{} can extract multiple (\textit{i.e.} every) attribute in the in-context documents in a single inference call, while \systemnamec{} synthesizes new functions for each attribute.
 Thus, the cost of function synthesis grows with the number of attributes, while the cost of \systemnamea{} is constant.
 The crossover point is at $\sim$2,500 attributes.